ember-intl/ember-intl/README.md

 Output of both the helper and the programmatic example:

 > 1:00:44 PM

-## Polyfill

-There are two options on how to load the Intl.js polyfill, either through the polyfill which ships with ember-intl or through polyfill.io.
-Both of which are documented: https://github.com/ember-intl/ember-intl/blob/master/docs/intljs-polyfill.md

 ## Helper Options
 * All helpers accept optional arguments: